 ‘The British tradition of social democracy has needed a powerful shot of political and analytical adrenaline for a long time.
 Patrick Diamond and Giles Radice, bearing a large syringe, are about to administer it.’

-PATRICK DIAMOND is associate professor of public policy at Queen Mary University of London.
+PATRICK DIAMOND is professor of public policy at Queen Mary University of London.
 He was senior adviser to the Prime Minister (2001-05) and head of policy planning in 10 Downing Street (2009-10).

 GILES RADICE has been in parliament for forty-six years, first as MP and later as a Labour member of the House of Lords.
 As a writer and historian, he is the author of fifteen books, including Friends and Rivals: Crossland, Jenkins and Healy and Odd Couples: The Great Political Pairings of Modern Britain.

 Listen to Patrick on The New Statesman podcast here.

 © Haus Publishing Ltd. 2022